afanblue/refineryOMS/SystemManual.md

 so the idea is that I do a regex on the name.
 If there's no match, then the refinery unit isn't coded in the name and i can safely execute the action, i.e., start/stop/open/close/on/off.
 If there is a match, then i have to figure out the tank (first two digits, for valves and pumps) and the refinery unit (third digit).
 Except for pipes, where if it matches, the digit determines the refinery unit.
 Also, the ACTUAL regex pattern used has to include the tank's contents code, which means I append the pattern to the contents code from the tank or pipe.  (note the assumption: all pumps and valves w/this problem are associated w/a tank.
 Pipes use the **misc** field to specify what's being transferred in this pipe)

-For valves the {o|i} is an indicator whether the valve is input or output, though that's mostly for uniqueness and user "friendliness".
+For valves the {o|i} is an indicator whether the valve is output or input, though that's mostly for uniqueness and user "friendliness".
 Uniqueness because valves are present for both input and output.

 ###
 ### Watchdogs